LifeScoreMusic/.github/pull_request_template.md

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code.
 - [ ] I have tested this locally.
-- [ ] If it is a core feature, I have added tests.
 - [ ] If this change requires a documentation update, I have updated it accordingly.
 - [ ] If this change is a UI update, I have included before and after screenshots/gifs/videos